 Experience the simple elegance of a Japanese ryokan

 As this list shows, Japanese ryokans may be big or small, but all seek to preserve traditional architecture and customs.
 The serene environment is truly unlike what you will find at any modern hotel and will provide you with precious moments of respite from the bustle of everyday life.
+Alternatively, you can choose to stay in love hotels in Fukuoka, immersing yourself in a unique and intimate experience.

 Get Trip101 in your inbox